gaswelder/react-slippy-map/readme.md

 The properties are:

 - required `baseTilesUrl`
-- required `center: { latitude:number, longitude:number }`
+- `center: { latitude:number, longitude:number }`
-- `onCenterChange` - called with `{latitude, longitude}` every time dragging occurs; this is necessary so that the parent component can update the current center of the map
+- `onCenterChange` - called with `{latitude, longitude}` every time the user drags the map
-- `children`
+- `children` - content like markers and boxes
 - `zoom` - zoom level, typically from 1 to 18, but depends on the tile provider; can be fractional (in that case the closest zoom's tiles are scaled)
 - `onClick` - function that is called on click events on the map; receives a `{latitude, longitude}` object as the argument
-- `onWheel`

-The map needs the `center` and `zoom` properties to be set.
-When the user drags the map, its `onCenterChange` property is called with the new center coordinates as the argument.
-When the user uses the mouse wheel, the map's `onWheel` property is called with the wheel event as the argument.
-It's up to the parent component then to apply the new state values and pass them back to the map as properties.
+- `onWheel` - called with the wheel event as the argument when the user uses the mouse wheel

+If `center` is not set, the map starts at `defaultCenter` and takes care of controlling this prop itself.
+If `zoom` is not set, the map starts at `defaultZoom`, renders additionally zoom in/out buttons and controls the zoom itself.
+Additionally, `minZoom`, `maxZoom` and `zoomStep` props are taken into account by the zoom buttons.

 ## `Path`